UBC-Solar/sunlink/README.md

 ## System overview

-Here is a high-level image showing all components (and the relationships between them) of the telemetry system:
+Below is a complete block diagram of all system components:

 ![Telemetry link high-level architecture](/images/link-telemetry-arch.png)

+### Telemetry cluster

 The core of the telemetry system is the **telemetry cluster**.
 This cluster consists of three Docker containers:

 1. **Parser** - implemented as a Flask server which exposes an HTTP API that accepts parse requests.
 2. **InfluxDB** - the database instance that stores the time-series parsed telemetry data.
 3. **Grafana** - the observability framework that allows building dashboards for data visualization.

+### Radio and cellular

 There are two technologies that our cars utilize to transmit data: _radio_ and _cellular_.
 Due to differences in the way these work, they interact with the telemetry cluster in slightly different ways.